9francy9/UniBS_Course_Downloader/README.md

 ## Istructions
-Open the .exe file (or .py file) and log in with your credentials a list of your courses will be displayed, pick the one you want choose a destination folder, in witch all the files are going to be downloaded wait while the files are beeing downloaded
+Open the .exe file (or the .py file after installing all the needed modules) and log in with your credentials a list of your courses will be displayed, pick the one you want choose a destination folder, in witch all the files are going to be downloaded wait while the files are beeing downloaded